-Stroke and Traumatic Brain Injury
+Strokes and Traumatic Brain Injuries

 April had suffered debilitating symptoms for over nine years since an illness left her with a severe traumatic brain injury (TBI).
 After just six weeks of neurofeedback, she experienced significant improvement.

 Dr. Tanju Surmeli, a psychiatrist world-renowned for his research in neurofeedback and psychological disorders, weighs in on the role of neurofeedback for a head injury or trauma that may cause bi-polar-like symptoms, in an interview with Mike Cohen, Director of Center for Brain.

 Listen to the audio clip: Dr. Surmeli on Bipolar Symptoms and Post-Concussive Syndrome